314a/rr-rstudio-git/README.md

 Some reasons to use version control are:

 * It makes sharing of your projects _easy_ (once it's setup, you'll get there)
 * It facilitates collaboration.
-People can contribute to your project and vis-versa.
-Also you can report errors (bugs) or suggest new additions (features) to projects.
+People can contribute to your project and vice-versa.
+You can also report errors (bugs) or suggest new additions (features) to projects.
 * You can revert back to a previous version, if you find errors or accidently deleted something.
 * You can _see_ what changes between different versions of your code, analysis or written text!
 * In R it makes sharing of your packages easy.
-And you can install development packages of others with two lines of code. `install.packages("devtools"); devtools::install_github("username/packagename")` (Development of R packages is more advanced in R, but is a well structured well to keep your projects tidy see: [R Packages by Hadley Wickahm](http://r-pkgs.had.co.nz/))
+And you can install development packages of others with two lines of code. `install.packages("devtools"); devtools::install_github("username/packagename")` (Development of R packages is more advanced in R, but is a well-structured way to keep your projects tidy; see: [R Packages by Hadley Wickahm](http://r-pkgs.had.co.nz/))

-[Github](https://github.com/) is a user-friendly webservice that allows you to store your project repository remotely.
+[GitHub](https://github.com/) is a user-friendly webservice that allows you to store your project repository remotely.
 Alternatives are [gitlab](https://about.gitlab.com/) and [bitbucket](https://bitbucket.org/).

 RStudio integrates support for git and svn, hence we are going to use the widely used combination _R + Git + RStudio_.

 ## Part 1: Installation and setup

-**1. Installation:** To get started you need the following software installed on your computer: [Git](https://git-scm.com) and if you you are new to R, then you also need to install [R](https://www.r-project.org) and [Rstudio](https://www.rstudio.com).
-Additionally you will also need a [Github](https://github.com/) account.
+**1. Installation:** To get started you need the following software installed on your computer: [Git](https://git-scm.com) and if you are new to R, then you also need to install [R](https://www.r-project.org) and [RStudio](https://www.rstudio.com).
+Additionally you will also need a [GitHub](https://github.com/) account.

-1. **Git ([Download Git](https://git-scm.com/downloads)):** Download and Install Git .
+1. **Git ([Download Git](https://git-scm.com/downloads)):** Download and Install Git.
    _Optional Git clients: [SourceTree](https://www.sourcetreeapp.com) or [GitHub Desktop](https://desktop.github.com)_.
 2. **R ([Download R](https://cloud.r-project.org)):** Download and Install R (if not already installed).
 3. **RStudio ([Download RStudio Desktop](https://www.rstudio.com/products/RStudio/#Desktop)):**  Download and Install RStudio (if not already installed)
-4. **GitHub account**: On [Github](https://github.com/) create yourself a free GitHub account. _If you you are new to Git follow the 15 min [TryGit Tutorial](https://try.github.io) to get a quick introduction to Git._
+4. **GitHub account**: On [GitHub](https://github.com/) create yourself a free GitHub account. _If you are new to Git follow the 15 min [TryGit Tutorial](https://try.github.io) to get a quick introduction to Git._

 **2. Setup Git in RStudio:** Tell RStudio where to find the Git installation (see Figure 1).

 1. Open RStudio and go to _Tools > Global Options..._ click on _Git/SVN_
 2. **Check** _Enable version control interface for RStudio projects_
-3. **Set the path to the Git executable**, that you just installed.
+3. **Set the path to the Git executable** that you just installed.
 Open a shell, if you don't know where Git is installed.
    Windows: type `where git` and hit enter.
 The path should be something like: `C:/Program Files (x86)/Git/bin/git.exe`
    Linux/OS X: type `which git` and hit enter.
 The path should be something like: `/usr/bin/git`
 4. **Restart RStudio**, if it worked out you will find the Git icon on the top toolbar (see Figure 1).